What is the Cyclical Ketogenic Diet (CKD)?

 As cyclical keto research is limited at this time, we don’t have as much of an in-depth view on the disadvantages of following this diet.
 However, consider these potential pitfalls:

 - Possible weight gain: It’s possible to consume too many calories on carb days resulting in weight gain.
-You may stay within your 150g carb limit but blow your calorie goal out of the water.
-To avoid this pitfall, it’s important to not only track your macros but also your caloric intake.
+You may stay within your 150g carb limit but exceed your calorie goals.
+To avoid this, it’s important to not only track your macros but also your caloric intake.

 - Potential water retention: Another potential reason for weight gain on the cyclical keto diet plan is an increase in water weight as a result of carb days.
 The human body uses up to 3 grams of water to store 1 gram of carbohydrates in muscle tissue, so be prepared for potential water retention.